anjali1361/Banking-Application/README.md

 ## Description
 * Android Banking System which stores all successful and failed transaction done by user.
 * SQLite is used for Storage.
+* All designs and app logo is self-created using AdobeXD.

 ## Related Screenshots!